evelynxlam/weather-tool/README.md

 ---

 ## Notes
-AI tool (Claude) was used to assist with debugging, iteration, and performance improvements during development.
+AI tool (Claude) was used as an iterative coding partner to assist with debugging, improving error handling, refining logic, and accelerating development while maintaining understanding of underlying implementation.